openedx/edx-documentation/en_us/data/source/data_czars/data_czar.rst

 Technical Skills
 =====================

-* Familiarity with CSV, MongoDB, JSON, Unicode, XML, HTML.
+* Familiarity with CSV files, MongoDB® collections, JSON documents, Unicode, XML, and HTML.

 * Ability to set up, query, and administer both SQL and noSQL databases.

 * Experience with console/bash scripts.

-* Basic or advanced scripting (for example, using Python or Ruby) to convert, join, and aggregate data from different data sources, handle JSON serialization, and Unicode specificities.
+* Basic or advanced scripting (for example, using the Python™ or Ruby programming language) to convert, join, and aggregate data from different data sources, handle JSON serialization, and Unicode specificities.

 * Experience with data mining and data aggregation across a rich, varied data set.